 Gail Werner is a writer and photographer who works in media relations for Ball State University, where she also writes for the university’s alumni magazine, Alumnus.
 She has ten years’ of professional experience writing for newspapers, where she covered higher education and (on a lighter note) penned a pop culture column.
 In addition to her professional writing career, she is a freelance editor, an aspiring novelist at work on her first book, a photographer of fabulous weddings, and curator of the best books, films, and television in pop culture.
 All of her creative loves are fodder for her blog at www.gailwernerphoto.com/blog.

 Jane Friedman is the former publisher of Writer’s Digest and has more than 15 years of experience as an editor, public speaker, and writing professor.
 Her newest initiative is Scratch magazine, a digital quarterly for writers about the intersection of writing and money.
 Find out more at JaneFriedman.com.

 Matthew Clemens is a frequent collaborator with Max Allan Collins.
-Their 22nd novel together, Supreme Justice, was released July 2014.
+Their 24th novel together, Executive Order, was released July 2017.
 They have also written, comic books, graphic novels, short stories, a video game, and even mystery jigsaw puzzles. www.matthewclemens.com, www.facebook.com/MatthewClemens, www.twitter.com/@chucktwain